 - Motivation, enthusiasm and ease of communication with team members

-In today’s world the time of waiting is over.
-The lightning speed in which mobile technology has developed and is continuing to drive forward has put us well into the digital age.
+In today’s world, the time of waiting is over.
+The lightning speed at which mobile technology has developed and is continuing to drive forward has put us well into the digital age.
 It has sped up the process of being able to find an answer to a question as we now have access to a wealth of information at the touch of our fingertips.
 We can purchase items online and from overseas, book holidays and catch up with loved ones who are far away…the list goes on and the possibilities in the ways of communication are endless!

-So, with this fast moving technological society that we now live in, why are we still waiting for quotes?
+So, with this fast-moving technological society that we now live in, why are we still waiting for quotes?
 Why is it ok to wait 2, 3, 4+ weeks to obtain a quote from a builder?
 A quote doesn’t need to be posted anymore, it can be sent via email and accessed on your device.
 So why the long wait?

-We receive many enquiries through varying communication channels each week with each one at a different stage of their thought process.
+We receive many enquiries through varying communication channels each week with each client at a different stage of their thought process.
 Below, we have outlined two of the main types of enquiries that we commonly see coming through and explain how we are responsive in providing them with the information they seek;

 The Impulsers – these are the typical enquiries that we see from people (usually over the weekend).
 They have suddenly had the lightbulb moment that they want to extend or renovate their home to gain the additional space they need for the family and or lifestyle.
-They love their street, love their location, why move, when you can extend?
+They love their street, love their location, why move when you can extend?
 Right?
 We get it, these enquiries want a quick response, they’re not interested in a detailed building quote yet, they just want to understand how to go about it and how much it is likely to cost, as let’s face it, expectation vs reality in terms of cost is not always on point so this needs to be cleared up right away.

 a) we believe what you are asking for is achievable at your property and;